CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 1. **Click the redshift axis** (bottom left) to add an empty plane.
 Drag existing plane markers to reposition them along the axis.
 2. **Pick a tool** using the L / S / H toolbar (or press 1 / 2 / 3): Lens (deflects light), Source (emits light), or Hybrid (both at once, shown as a purple dot).
 3. **Click inside a plane panel** to place an object.
 Drag from an existing marker to move it.
 You can also drag objects directly in the main image panel.
 4. **Adjust parameters** in the Object Controls panel on the right.
-For hybrid objects, separate collapsible sections appear for the lens and source halves.
+For hybrid objects, separate collapsible sections appear for the lens and source halves, each with its own show/hide (eye) and delete buttons, so a single half can be toggled or removed while the other stays.
 The eye button excludes an object from the computation without deleting it.
+Copy the selected object with **Cmd/Ctrl+C** and paste a duplicate in the same place with **Cmd/Ctrl+V**.
 5. **The image panel** updates in real time.
 Press C to overlay critical curves and caustics.
 Use the recording tab to save a PNG, WebM, or GIF.
 6. **Measure angular distances** with the ruler.
-Tick **Show ruler** in the Settings tab (off by default) to reveal the ruler button at the bottom-left of the image panel.
-Click it, then click-and-drag on the image between two points: a line appears with its separation in arcseconds and position angle (e.g. `1.42″ · 34°`).
-Measurements are additive — each drag adds another line, and they stay until cleared with **Esc**, the **×** button, or by turning the ruler off.
-The measurement lines are captured in saved PNGs and recordings; the ruler button itself is not.
+The ruler button sits at the bottom-left of the image panel (its visibility is controlled by **Show ruler** in the Settings tab, on by default).
+Click it or press **L** to arm it, then click-and-drag on the image between two points: a line appears with its separation in arcseconds and position angle (e.g. `1.42″ · 34°`).
+Each new measurement becomes the selected item, and measurements are editable: click one to select it, drag its line to move it, or drag an endpoint to reshape it.
+Delete the selected measurement with its **trash** button or **Backspace**; clear all of them with the **×** button.
+Measurements persist when you toggle the ruler off.
+The measurement lines are captured in saved PNGs and recordings; the ruler buttons themselves are not.
 7. **Save and load configurations** using the Save YAML / Load YAML buttons at the bottom of the Settings tab.
-The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve and point-source resolution, and the overlay toggles.
+The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve resolution and point-source grid density, and the overlay toggles.
 Any setting absent from a file (for instance one saved by an older version) loads at its default value.

 ## Keyboard shortcuts